Do you want to invest in real estate, energy, transport and startup projects from as little as 50 EUR with 15% annual return rates?

 It feels like this website needs a bit more work in order to catch up with other similar platforms.

 In order to protect the investors against borrowers default, Crowdestor decided to create a buyback guaranteed fund.
 This means that in case a loan defaults, the payments to the investors will be covered from the buyback fund.

 Crowdestor expects to put a 1-2% commission from each new loan into this fund.
-By the end of 2019, it is expected that this fund will have a value of 100.000 EUR.
+As of July 2019, the fund has reached 100.000 EUR.

 I’m waiting for a few of my loans to mature before I can say more about Crowdestor.
 So far it’s a mix of pluses and minuses.